LEVELS OF NUDITY AND TYPE OF SHOOT DEFINITIONS

 EXPLICIT

-I hope this helps clear things up for both models and photographers and facilitates good communication.
+I hope this helps clear things up for both models and photographers / videographers and facilitates good communication.
 Please let me know if there is further clarification needed or if you have feedback on my definitions.

 Leave a Reply